Do I Hear a Waltz?: Critical response

 The production did not recoup its investment, but several songs, including the title song, received radio play.
-RCA released a single (RCS 47-8552) of two of the songs recorded by Sergio Franchi ("Someone Like You" and "Take The Moment"); and he sang them on several televised shows.
+RCA released a single of two of the songs recorded by Sergio Franchi ("Someone Like You" and "Take the Moment"); and he sang them on several televised shows.
 Franchi generally received excellent reviews of his singing performance on this show, his Broadway debut.

 Post mortem

-With the passage of time, Sondheim, the longest surviving member of the original creative team, has reflected on what went wrong with Do I Hear a Waltz?
+With the passage of time, Sondheim, the longest surviving member of the original creative team, reflected on what went wrong with Do I Hear a Waltz?
 To begin with, his reasons for collaborating with Rodgers were prompted out of obligations to others rather than a belief in the material.
 In his final meeting with Hammerstein, the dying lyricist recommended that Sondheim collaborate with Rodgers.
 Additionally, Mary Rodgers (the composer's daughter) was a good friend of Sondheim and forcefully urged him to consider a collaboration.

 In getting to know Rodgers, Sondheim found a "funny, dour, difficult fellow" who was plagued with self-doubt, thinking that his musical abilities were failing him.
 This manifested itself in the composer's adamant unwillingness to consider rewriting anything.
 Sondheim considered "What Do We Do?
-We Fly" and "Bargaining" to be repetitive songs; victims of the lack of desire to rewrite, a type of song he named "mechanicals."
-Sondheim felt that Rodgers need not have been so self-doubting "as songs like "Take the Moment" and the show's title tune attest."
-Eventually Rodgers' self-doubt grew into paranoia with his thinking that Sondheim and Arthur Laurents were plotting against him.
+We Fly" and "Bargaining" to be repetitive songs – victims of the lack of desire to rewrite, a type of song he named "mechanicals".
+Sondheim felt that Rodgers need not have been so self-doubting "as songs like 'Take the Moment' and the show's title tune attest."
+Eventually Rodgers' self-doubt grew into paranoia, with Rodgers thinking that Sondheim and Arthur Laurents were plotting against him.

-Optimistic at a chance to do something unusual, Sondheim thought that Leona--the lonely and uptight American--should not sing until the end of the show.
-Rodgers refused to consider such an innovation, bringing Sondheim to recognize that in the Rodgers and Hammerstein collaboration, it was Hammerstein that was the pathbreaker, because Rodgers was an "archconservative" whose innovations were restricted to superficial gimmicks (for example, no string instruments in No Strings).
+Optimistic at a chance to do something unusual, Sondheim thought that Leona – the lonely and uptight American – should not sing until the end of the show.
+Rodgers refused to consider such an innovation, bringing Sondheim to recognize that in the Rodgers and Hammerstein collaboration, it was Hammerstein that was the path breaker, because Rodgers was an "archconservative", whose innovations were restricted to superficial gimmicks (for example, no string instruments in No Strings).
 Sondheim felt that Rodgers was not able to write a story in song so he ended up writing many of the lyrics first.
 Unlike his other partnerships in which composers responded with a collaborative give-and-take between lyrics and music, Sondheim felt that working with Rodgers was like "a set of assignments, either from me to Rodgers or Rodgers to me."